seelamanthula/DBI/README.md

 ## Dabase Management System

-Extend a Java-based database management system by implementing the core modules required to access data stored on disk. wrote code for those classes.
+Extended a Java-based database management system by implementing the core modules required to access data stored on disk. wrote code for those classes.
 And the written code is evaluated by running a set of system tests written using JUnit.

 Implemented Tuples, Fields, Catalog, BufferPool, Filer, Aggregates, HeapPage and HeapFile access mode.